 One electronics giant could see that the pandemic was going to disrupt workflows and cause an unprecedented increase in overall call volume.
 It needed to quickly prepare for its 4,000 contact center agents globally to work from home for their safety.

-The company asked Orange Business Services to immediately upgrade its contact center technology and connectivity to instigate a telecommuting program for its contact center agents.
+The company asked Orange Business to immediately upgrade its contact center technology and connectivity to instigate a telecommuting program for its contact center agents.

 Providing consumers with service during the pandemic